Raqqa Governorate: Contemporary Syria

-Syrian Civil War (2011–present)
+Syrian civil war (2011–2024) and Syrian conflict

-As of 19 September 2012, the town of Tal Abyad, directly across the border from the Turkish town of Akçakale, was already under rebel control.
+As of 19 September 2012, the town of Tell Abyad, directly across the border from the Turkish town of Akçakale, was already under rebel control.

-On 11 February 2013, Syrian rebels, including al-Nusra fighters, took control of the Tabqa Dam, and Tabqa city, according to SOHR and videos posted by rebels.
+On 11 February 2013, Syrian rebels, including al-Nusra Front fighters, took control of the Tabqa Dam, and Tabqa City, according to SOHR and videos posted by rebels.
 Tabqa Dam, on the Euphrates river, is the largest hydroelectric dam in Syria and provides electricity to many areas, including Aleppo.
 Tabqa is also known as Thawrah.

 As of September 2014, governance has been fully reestablished with previous personnel who pledge allegiance to the new regime.
-Only the police and soldiers are ISIL fighters, who receive confiscated lodging previously owned by non-Sunnis and others who fled.
-ISIL asserts that it is providing welfare services, that it has established price controls, and that it has imposed taxes on the wealthy.
+Only the police and soldiers are ISIS fighters, who receive confiscated lodging previously owned by non-Sunnis and others who fled.
+ISIS asserts that it is providing welfare services, that it has established price controls, and that it has imposed taxes on the wealthy.
 The Raqqa Dam continued to provide electricity and water.
 The exportation of oil brought in tens of millions of dollars.

-As of July 2017, the Syrian Democratic Forces control the majority of the province, including the city of Raqqa, which they have captured from ISIL following a months-long siege.
-A few months before the capture of Raqqa, the Syrian government launched the Southern Raqqa offensive, which cleared southern Raqqa and southeastern Aleppo from ISIL militants.
-With the south part of the governorate under government control and the northern part under Rojava, the governorate has been fully cleared from ISIL.
+As of July 2017, the Syrian Democratic Forces control the majority of the province, including the city of Raqqa, which they have captured from ISIS following a months-long siege.
+A few months before the capture of Raqqa, the Syrian government launched the Southern Raqqa offensive, which cleared southern Raqqa and southeastern Aleppo from ISIS militants.
+With the south part of the governorate under government control and the northern part under Kurd-led AANES (Rojava), the governorate has been fully cleared from ISIS.
+On 18 January 2026, the Syrian transitional government captured the majority of the governorate during the 2026 northeastern Syria offensive.

 Geography

 Settlements

-Raqqa is the provincial capital; other major settlements include Abu Hamad, Abu Susah, Al Hawrah, Al Qaltah, Al-Sabkhah, Al-Thawrah, Ar Ruhayyat, Ar Rusafah, Ath Thadyayn, Bash Dulki, Dulq Maghar, Fatsat ath Thayb, Hamrat Nasir, Jubb al Abyad, Kasrat Muraybit, Ma'adan, Matir, Nasiriyah, Suluk and Tell Abyad.
+Raqqa is the provincial capital; other major settlements include Abu Hamad, Abu Susah, Al Hawrah, Al Qaltah, Al-Sabkhah, Al-Tabqah, Ar Ruhayyat, Ar Rusafah, Ath Thadyayn, Bash Dulki, Dulq Maghar, Fatsat ath Thayb, Hamrat Nasir, Jubb al Abyad, Kasrat Muraybit, Ma'adan, Matir, Nasiriyah, Suluk and Tell Abyad.